 Sitka spruce is associated with western hemlock (Tsuga heterophylla.)
 House Bill No. 325 proposed the Sitka spruce, "the most valuable tree species in Alaska," as the official state tree of Alaska.
 The state legislation was approved and the Sitka spruce (Picea sitchensis) became the official tree of the state on February 28, 1962.

-Description of the Alaska State Tree: Sitka Spruce
+Alaska State Tree: Sitka Spruce

 This coastal species is seldom found far from tidewater, where moist maritime air and summer fogs help to maintain humid conditions necessary for growth.
 Throughout most of its range from northern California to Alaska, Sitka spruce is associated with western hemlock (Tsuga heterophylla) in dense stands where growth rates are among the highest in North America.
 It is a valuable commercial timber species for lumber, pulp, and many special uses (15,16).